 National Association for Home Care & Hospice

 WASHINGTON, D.C.
-(April 10, 2013) –The National Association for Home Care & Hospice (NAHC) strongly opposes the Obama Administration’s proposed home health copayments and believes deficit reduction should not come in the form of a “sick tax” on the nation’s poorest, sickest and most vulnerable individuals.
-The President’s Budget also includes a reduced Market Basket Index (inflation) updates in 2014 through 2023.
-The proposed update reductions of 1.1 percentage points each year affect all post-acute care providers.
-These reductions would be in addition to the 2014 home health rate rebasing and the productivity adjustments starting in 2015
+(February 2, 2015) –The National Association for Home Care & Hospice (NAHC) strongly opposes the Obama Administration’s proposed home health copayments and payment cuts.
+NAHC maintains that deficit reduction should not come in the form of a “sick tax” on the nation’s poorest, sickest, and most vulnerable individuals.

 The National Association for Home Care & Hospice (NAHC) is a non-profit organization that represents the nation’s 25,000 home care and hospice organizations.
 NAHC also advocates for the more than two million nurses, therapists, aides and other caregivers employed by such organizations to provide in-home services to some 12 million Americans each year who are infirm, chronically ill, disabled and dying.
 Along with its advocacy, NAHC provides information to help its members provide the highest quality of care and is committed to excellence in every respect.
 To learn more about NAHC visit www.nahc.org.